aidanrohm/NoSQL-Final-Project/Presentation:Report/Aidan Rohm - NoSQL Final Project Report - Professor Dent.md

+# Aidan Rohm - NoSQL Database Systems - Final Project Report - December 4, 2025
 ### Introduction
-This project reflects the creation and use of a Neo4j graph database implemented to cover the 2020-2024 MLB seasons.
-The database contains statistics from MLB seasonal and player performance data but does not include post season coverage.
-NoSQL is suitable for this domain as the MLB naturally contains a relationship heavy structure.
-Players "play for" teams in a season, players "hit" certain batting statistics, players "pitch" and "field" certain statistics as well.
-These types of relationships are fundamental to the structure of a graph database that connects nodes to each other using complex relationship types
+This project involves the creation and utilization of a Neo4j graph database designed to cover the 2020-2024 MLB seasons.
+The database contains statistics from MLB seasonal and player performance data, but does not include postseason coverage.
+NoSQL is suitable for this domain as the MLB naturally contains a relationship-heavy structure.
+Players "play for" teams in a season, players "hit" specific batting statistics, and players "pitch" and "field" specific statistics as well.
+These types of relationships are fundamental to the structure of a graph database that connects nodes using complex relationship types.
 ### Domain: Problem Definition
-At the core of this project is the Lahman Baseball Database, which was created by Sean Lahman.
+At the core of this project is the Lahman Baseball Database, created by Sean Lahman.
 The database is extensive and contains statistics from seasons ranging from 1871 through 2024.
-The database itself has been explored extensively using relational databases, and is a widely explored topic.
-The database provides comma delimited csv files for different statistical categories including pitching, batting, fielding, teams, people, managers, parks, and more.
-The database is flush with statistics and can be used to expand a wide range of projects and approaches to such a topic.
+The database itself has been extensively explored using relational databases and is a widely studied topic.
+The database provides comma-delimited CSV files for different statistical categories, including pitching, batting, fielding, teams, people, managers, parks, and more.
+The database is rich in statistics and can be used to inform a wide range of projects and approaches related to this topic.

-While it is possible to implement the database and use it in an SQL friendly manner, a graphical approach allows us to take advantage of the relationships that are fundamental to the core of baseball.
+While it is possible to implement the database and use it in an SQL-friendly manner, a graphical approach enables us to leverage the relationships that are fundamental to the core of baseball.
 Graph databases allow for a natural representation of different teammates, seasons, and collective performance.
-By implementing the data in a graphical way, queries can traverse the graphs quickly, while also offering an opportunity for visual analysis.
+By graphically implementing the data, queries can traverse the graphs quickly, while also offering an opportunity for visual analysis.
 Like any sports league, relationships amongst participants are complex.
-Apart from traditional connections such as teammate and roster relationships, it is also intuitively possible to represent things such as development arcs, or how players might be connected by sharing teammates at different times in their careers.
+Apart from traditional connections, such as teammate and roster relationships, it is also intuitively possible to represent things like development arcs or how players might be connected by sharing teammates at different times in their careers.
 A graph database can naturally represent these many-to-many relationships.
-Relational databases would struggle with these deep chains of connections as they lack a structural way to do so.
-Subsequently it would be difficult to analyze paths of connection, whether it is developmental paths as a player moves or is traded from one team to another, or simply evaluating which players share a teammate.
-The created database has the ability to identify teammate connections and their shared development paths, view and navigate manager-to-player influence paths, analyze seasonal rosters, and traverse across different seasons.
+Relational databases would struggle with these deep chains of connections because they lack a structural way to handle them.
+Subsequently, it would be challenging to analyze paths of connection, whether it is developmental paths as a player moves or is traded from one team to another, or simply evaluating which players share a teammate.
+The created database enables the identification of teammate connections and their shared development paths, allows for viewing and navigating manager-to-player influence paths, facilitates the analysis of seasonal rosters, and facilitates traversal across different seasons.
 ### System Design
-While the database is extensive, it was decided to only use data from the 2020-2024 seasons.
-The structure of the database itself grows exponentially as more data is included since it is a many-to-many structure.
-With more resources (and true NoSQL structuring of the system) it would be possible to include a wider range of data spanning as far back as the Lahman database will go.
+Although the database is extensive, it was decided to use only data from the 2020-2024 seasons.
+The structure of the database itself grows exponentially as more data is included, since it is a many-to-many structure.
+With more resources (and accurate NoSQL structuring of the system), it would be possible to include a broader range of data, spanning as far back as the Lahman database allows.

-The graph database itself has six different node types, each of which have different properties.
+The graph database itself comprises six different node types, each with distinct properties.
 These node types are: Player, Team, Season, Manager, TeamSeason, and Park.
 Teamseason is the "central" node and is created by combining statistics from a specific team during any given season.
 The Player and TeamSeason nodes have relationships with one another to demonstrate "BATTED_FOR", "PITCHED_FOR", and "FIELDED_FOR" relationships.
-Players are connected to one another with "TEAMMATE_WITH" relationships.
-Managers "MANAGED" TeamSeasons, while Teams are linked to TeamSeasons with "PLAYED_IN_SEASON" relationships, which will continue to connect TeamSeasons with a Season node with a "IN_SEASON" relationship.
-A TeamSeason also connects to a specific Park by using the relationship "PLAYED_HOME_GAMES_AT".
+Players are connected with "TEAMMATE_WITH" relationships.
+Managers "MANAGED" TeamSeasons, while Teams are linked to TeamSeasons with "PLAYED_IN_SEASON" relationships, which will continue to connect TeamSeasons with a Season node with an "IN_SEASON" relationship.
+A TeamSeason also connects to a specific Park by using the ties "PLAYED_HOME_GAMES_AT".

 For a comprehensive view of the schema, refer to the following chart:
 ```mermaid